chabrian/crypto-predictor-model/README.md

 Include latest novel techniques and features such as market sentiment and other statitical attributes used by the stok market analysts.
 Lastly, we encourage developer input to further hone this model.
 Perhaps bring in additional features such as market sentiment, or even factors like calamities and wars the impact they have on the crypto market and individual prices.

-NB: Every model has its pros and cons and any users of this model should understand its risks and youroguhly investigate the logic prios=r to investing.
+NB: Every model has its pros and cons and any users of this model should understand its risks and thoroughly investigate the logic prior to investing.